OliverEvans96/instant-docs/src/pages/docs/presence-and-topics.md

 ## Introduction

-Modern apps require more than just a relational data store, developers need systems for managing session state and streams of events.
+Modern apps require more than a relational data store.
+To build rich real-time experiences, developers need systems for managing session state and streams of events.
 Instant provides primitives for quickly building rich multiplayer experiences: rooms, presence and topics.
+You can use these features to build typing indicators for a chat app like Discord, multiple cursors for a drawing board like Figma, user activity updates for document editors like Notion, or any other shared virtual space.

 You can think of presence as Instant-ified `setState`, and topics as Instant-ified event callbacks or `useEffect`.

 #### Rooms

 A room represents a shared context for realtime events.
 Users in the same room will receive updates from every other user in that room.

-Rooms can be used to model a document like Notion, a chat group like Discord, a drawing board like Figma, or any other shared virtual space.

 #### Presence